 \section{Abstract}

-A canonical step in quantifying a system is to measure its entropy.
-Shannon entropy and other traditional entropy measures capture only the information encoded in the frequencies of a system's elements.
-Recently, Leinster, Cobbold, and Reeve (LCR) introduced a method that also captures the far richer additional information encoded in the similarities and differences among elements, yielding similarity-sensitive entropy (S-entropy).
-More recently, the Vendi score (VS) was introduced as an alternative, raising the practical questions of how LCR and VS compare and which one to use.
-Here we address these questions conceptually, analytically, and experimentally, using 53 machine-learning datasets.
-We show that LCR and VS values can differ by orders of magnitude and can capture complementary information about a system, except in limiting cases.
-We demonstrate that both LCR and VS depend on how similarities are scaled and introduce the concept of ``half distance'' to parameterize this dependence.
-We prove that VS provides an upper bound on LCR for several values of the Rényi-Hill order parameter and present evidence that this bound holds for all values.
-We conclude that VS is preferable only when interpreting elements as linear combinations of a more fundamental set of ``ur-elements'' or when the system or dataset possesses a quantum-mechanical character.
-In the broader circumstance where one seeks simply to capture the rich information encoded by similarity as part of one's entropy calculation, LCR is favored; nevertheless, for certain half-distances the two methods can complement each other.
+Shannon entropy is not the only entropy that is relevant to machine-learning datasets, nor possibly even the most important one.
+Traditional entropies such as Shannon entropy capture information represented by elements' frequencies but not the richer information encoded by their similarities and differences.
+Capturing the latter requires similarity-sensitive entropy (``sentropy'').
+Sentropy can be measured using either the recently developed Leinster-Cobbold-Reeve framework (LCR) or the newer Vendi score (VS).
+This raises the practical question of which one to use: LCR or VS. Here we address this question theoretically and numerically, using 53 large and well-known imaging and tabular datasets.
+We find that LCR and VS values can differ by orders of magnitude and are complementary, except in limiting cases.
+We show that both LCR and VS results depend on how similarities are scaled, and introduce the notion of ``half-distance'' to parameterize this dependence.
+We prove the VS provides an upper bound on LCR for all non-negative values of the R\'enyi-Hill order parameter, as well as for negative values in the special case that the similarity matrix is full rank.
+We conclude that VS is preferable only when a dataset's elements can be usefully interpreted as linear combinations of a more fundamental set of ``ur-elements'' or when the system that the dataset describes has a quantum-mechanical character.
+In the broader case where one simply wishes to capture the rich information encoded by elements' similarities and differences as well as their frequencies, we propose that LCR should be favored; nevertheless, for certain half-distances the two methods can complement each other.